SECOND REGULAR SESSION

 135.630.
 1. As used in this section, the following terms shall mean:

-(1) "Contribution", a donation of cash, stock, bonds, or other marketable
+(1) "Contribution", a donation of cash, stock, bonds, or other marketable securities, or real property;

 (2) "Director", the director of the department of social services;

 (3) "Pregnancy resource center", a nonresidential facility located in this state: